October - November 2006

 Why So Sad?

-Depression is surprisingly common among adults who have ADD.
+Depression, like hypersensitivity, is surprisingly common among ADD adults.
 Fortunately, there’s no need to suffer in silence.

 Support Groups 101